-There are abrasive particles in all BKF products except for MORE Spray+Foam.
+There are abrasive particles in all BKF products except for MORE Spray + Foam.
 The powder products contain more abrasive than the pre-diluted Soft Cleanser.
 For jobs that require additional scrubbing power, use one of our powder products.
-For more delicate jobs, consider the mildly abrasive Soft Cleanser, or the non-abrasive MORE Spray+Foam.
+For more delicate jobs, consider the mildly abrasive Soft Cleanser, or the non-abrasive MORE Spray + Foam.

 BKF is not a disinfectant.

 The contents of BKF do not expire or degrade when stored in a dry environment.
-To offer our customers the best value possible, we choose not to add an expensive lid when it is not required for most users.
+To offer our customers the best value possible, we chose not to add an expensive lid when it is not required for most users.
 A helpful tip for those who may want to cover their can of BKF if stored under the sink or in a humid environment is to cover the top of the can with a sandwich bag (a rubber band can be used to make an air-tight seal if necessary).

 There is limited space on our can, so the text is as large as the amount of space allows.
 If you need more information, please visit the product section of our website.

 BKF is not currently a certified Kosher product.
 In the past, BKF has been certified as Kosher, and some earlier packaging had the Kosher symbol.
-The BKF product has not significantly changed since this time.
+The BKF product has not significantly changed since that time.

-Bar Keepers Friend does not animal test in the manufacture of our products.
+Bar Keepers Friend does not animal-test in the manufacture of our products.